Jena

 Biography

-Dr. Lee serves as the Director of the Pediatric Psychiatry Consult-Liaison and Pediatric Emergency Psychiatry services at UCLA xMattel Children’s Hospital.
-She also serves as an attending in the Child and Adult Neurodevelopmental (CAN) Clinic and as a staff psychiatrist at UCLA Behavioral Health Associates (BHA).
+Dr. Lee serves as the Director of the Pediatric Psychiatry Consult-Liaison and Pediatric Emergency Psychiatry services at UCLA Mattel Children’s Hospital.
+She is the Medical Director of the UCLA Pediatric OCD Intensive Outpatient Program.
+She also serves as an attending in the Child and Adult Neurodevelopmental (CAN) Clinic.

 Education